-Clint Kaiser Head of Analytic & Strategic Services, Oracle Digital Experience Agency
+Kaiti Gary Senior Director of Analytic & Strategic Services, Oracle Digital Experience Agency

-"The biggest mistake I have seen clients make Start the RFP process.
-A request for proposal (RFP) process involves determining your needs, translating is focusing on technology features instead of those needs into questions, sending those questions success criteria and use cases to support their to each potential vendor, processing all of the business.
-The technology should work for you, not responses, and then making a decision.
-That takes vice versa." many months, so if you plan on sending out any RFPs, start as early in the quarter as you can-if you Virginia Carcavallo weren't able to at the end of the fourth quarter.
-A few Managing Principal Consultant for considerations: Implementation Services, Oracle Digital Experience Agency Do not lead with technology.
+- ☐ Start the RFP process.
+A request for proposal (RFP) process involves determining your needs, translating those needs into questions, sending those questions to each potential vendor, processing all of the responses, and then making a decision.
+That takes many months, so if you plan on sending out any RFPs, start as early in the quarter as you can-if you weren't able to at the end of the fourth quarter.
+A few considerations: - Do not lead with technology.
 The technology should support your initiative, not define it.
-Define success criteria based on the business use cases that add the most value to your organization.
-Define the process timeline and ensure that it has clear milestones to keep the process streamlined. ☐ Do not neglect the services requirements to support your business-include these in the RFP process.
+Define success criteria based on the business use cases that add the most value to your organization. - "We consistently see RFPs that include biases based on the capabilities of their existing technology solutions rather than focusing on what processes, integrations, and capabilities the new solution needs to be able to support.
+RFPs should focus on achieving specific business goals and should clearly identify which capabilities are required versus nice-to-have, as well as which technologies need to be accounted for in the proposed solution." - Define the process timeline and ensure that it has clear milestones to keep the process streamlined. - ☐ Do not neglect the services requirement to support your business-include these in the RFP process.
 You need to ensure that your prospective partner can support your teams and your business goals.